AmpersandTarski/documentation/tutorial/rap3.md

   * You can define an initial set of teachers and relate them to a module following the examples already available in the script.
 But you can also add the data later using the prototype.
 Adding initial data in the script is a lot of work.
 There is another method, using spreadsheets.
 This is the next topic in this tutorial.

-  * Add an interface for the teachers in the tab for Subjects, below the line for "students that passed":
+  * Add an interface for the teachers in the tab for Modules, right above the line for "Course":
-    `, "teachers" : provided_by  CRUD`
+    `, "Teacher" : providedBy  CRUD`

-  * Save, compile and see the result.
+  * Save, compile, create protype and see the result.

   * Note that we have not defined any rules about teachers, so anything you fill in, is OK for this system.